alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Method

-This will return the latest version of the template.
+This returns the latest version of the template.

 ```ruby
 response = client.get_template_by_id(id)